nginx/unit-docs/source/controlapi.rst

      With the control API,
      the entire configuration is a single, organized, and navigatable entity.

-.. nxt_details:: Replicating Unit States
+.. nxt_details:: Replicating Unit states
    :hash: conf-replication

    Although Unit is fully dynamic,